Code-Institute-Submissions/IBrazyI-The-Drunken-Goblin/README.md

 ### Footer
 - All links work as intended, taking user to social media sites.
-- Git hub and linked in work as intended taking user to creator pages.
+- GitHub and LinkedIn work as intended, taking user to creator pages.
-- Portfolio site is a dead link opening the new instance of the site.
+- Portfolio site is a dead link, opening the new instance of the site.

 ### Tavern
-- Users are allowed to access this page without logging in and displayed well on all screen sizes.
+- Users are allowed to access this page without logging in and is displayed well on all screen sizes.
 - Characters are displayed as intended, users not logged in are unable to save characters.
 - Search functionality works as intended.
 - Clear button reloads the page without the search criteria.